apache/mynewt-site/docs/os/modules/split/split.md

 #### newt create-image

-Create image uses two different methods to compute the image has for standard and split images.
-For split images, the hash is computed starting with the 32-byte hash of the loader, the continuing with the hashing algorithm used by the standard application.
+Create image uses two different methods to compute the image hash for standard and split images.
+For split images, the hash is computed starting with the 32-byte hash of the loader, then continuing with the hashing algorithm used by the standard application.
 This ensures that the split app can be "validated" against a loader image specifically.

 #### newt errors

 Newt has several new build errors when building split images.

 * Linker script undefined.
 If the BSP for your application does not define a split image linker script the build will fail.
-*

 If newt finds that the same library (for example libs/os) has a different implementaiton in the loader and app, it will generate an error and fail to build.
 These differences can arise when `#ifdef` or features are included in one app and not the other.
 For example, it the loader includes `libs/console/stubs` and the app includes `libs/console/full` this may change implementations of certain functions within other packages.